Networks Troubleshooting - Android

 • If running Android 8 or higher, make sure that your device has given the app Location Permission (on Android 10 and higher, you will need to give location permission "All the time").

 • Do not 'Stop' the application from the 'Running apps' list.
+(Android)

-• Newer devices put applications to sleep if they haven't been opened in a while.
+• Newer devices put applications to sleep if they haven't been opened in a while (Android).
 It is difficult to determine if your device has a setting for this or not.
 You will have to look through your phone settings to see.
 For example, the latest Samsung devices use the Smart Manager to put our app to sleep.
 To add our app to the unmonitored list on a Samsung, go to Settings -> Battery -> Unmonitored Apps -> then add Simple In/Out to the list.

 • Make sure that your office is well covered with WIFI access points.
 You don't want to have any dead-zones where the WIFI signal doesn't reach.
 For example, there might be a corner office that is just out of range of the WIFI signal and a device will check IN and OUT as it repeatedly establishes and drops its connection.